minetest/minetest/.github/CONTRIBUTING.md

    recommended that you open an issue for any such pull requests before doing the work, to avoid disappointment.

-   You may also benefit from discussing on our IRC development channel [#minetest-dev](https://www.minetest.net/irc/).
+   You may also benefit from discussing on one of our IRC development channels [listed here](https://wiki.minetest.net/IRC).
 Note that a proper IRC client is required to speak on this channel.

 3. Start coding!